 We took a stroll around Shanghai Street in Kowloon which is famous for being the place to shop if you are looking for anything for the kitchen.
 Pots, pans, utensils, knives, chopping boards, rolling pins and baking supplies, Shanghai Street is a cook’s delight with almost every item imaginable.
 Even if you don’t really need anything, you won’t leave a shopping trip empty handed and browsing is almost as fun as buying!
 Here is our low-down on how to get there and where to shop.

 If you are heading to Shanghai Street by public transport, the closest MTR station is Yau Ma Tei which is on the Kwung Tong and Tseun Wan lines.
-At 2.3 kilometers in length, Shanghai Street is one of Hong Kong’s oldest thoroughfares and now boasts a large range of shops selling reasonably priced kitchen utensils, gadgets and crockery.

 When you arrive at Yau Ma Tei, leave the MTR by exit B2 and then turn right and right again onto Shanghai Street.
 You will walk past a red brick building which looks rather incongruous surrounded by shops and mid-rise apartment blocks, but it’s actually a heritage site and the engineer’s office of a former pumping station.
 It’s preserved along with the Yau Ma Tei Theatre and both are worth taking a brief look at.
 Parallel to Shanghai Street is Reclamation Street where there is a large wholesale fruit market at the junction of Waterloo Road.
 This series of ramshackle old buildings with bustling fruit sellers is interesting to explore.